GSA/sitelink_generator/README.md

 # Sitelink Generator

-[DigitalGov Search](http://search.digitalgov.gov) powers the search box on 1,500 government websites.
+[Search.gov](https://search.gov) powers the search box on 1,500 government websites.

 This sitelink generator "decorates" organic web results to provide additional, value-added links to help searchers find what they're looking for.